FireSmart

 • Space trees 3 meters apart and prune branches within 2 meters of the ground.
 Deciduous trees (having leaves) are an exception; they help to hinder fire spread, so their removal is discouraged.

 Many of the FireSmart recommendations relate to the assumption that you have direct control over the property within 30 meters of your home.
 If that is not the case, chat with your neighbours about FireSmart—share information and consider apply to be a FireSmart Neighbourhood Champion which is part of the FireSmart Canada Neighbourhood Recognition Program.
-This program recognizes neighourhoods that:
+This program recognizes neighbourhoods that:

 • Complete a neighbourhood assessment and FireSmart plan.